4rn0h/Rdealership/Royamotorsuk Tasks.md

 -change Login credentials to @royamotorsuk.com, pswd can stay the same for app's functional experience. admin@luxauto.com: admin123 agent@luxauto.com: agent123 user@luxauto.com: user123 david.kimani@email.com: (role-based access)

 ### To be Improved On
--homepage CallToAction to be just above the footer -login/logout working
+-homepage CallToAction to be just above the footer - Done -login/logout working - Done

 -Clear and consistent data all through
 -separate Hero Images & texts intervals
+-Royamotorsuk to be same color as phone cta